1RaY-1/linux-startup/README.md

 To check if you have some problems with this script or not, you can try making script **test.sh** (which is in **test** folder) startup, this script creates on your desktop directory folder named **ITS-WORKING**

+So if you execute script **makeit-startup.sh** and try making **test.sh** startup and, after that, you see that you have a new directory named **ITS-WORKING** on Desktop, then it means that you don't have any problems with this program.

 So let's see some solutions for some problems.

 If after executing: